khubabshams/regions-quiz/README.md

 # Features

-value to use, who this for, what they want to achieve

-## Existing Features

 1. __Navigation Bar__
   - Built to ease the site navigation and as the site is a single-page application the navigation bar provides the user with quick access to all page sections in addition to contactus fetched form.
   - Shows the site logo and interacts with the user pointer movement.